jinilover/miscellaneous-notes/Note_on_Haskell.md

 ```

 #### Example 6
-This is a pretty trivial TF usage, maybe be too trivial to be overlooked.
-Pattern matching on type (and type constructor) can be done using TF.
+This is a pretty trivial TF usage - pattern matching on type (and type constructor) by TF instances.

 ```Haskell
 {-# LANGUAGE DataKinds #-}